-These interlayers are also much clearer than a standard PVB interlayer and work well with Low Iron Glass to create clear, transparent glass installations.
+These interlayers are also much clearer than a standard PVB interlayer and work well with Low Iron Glass to create clear transparent glass installations.
 They are useful in structural glazing to allow vertical glass panels to take the weight load of adjoining items.

-In some situations the strengthening interlayers can be used to create hurricane or blast resistant glass installations.
-The strong and multiple interlayers within a hurricane or blast resistant glass construction reduce any ‘spawl’ or flying glass which is the largest contributor to human injury from a destructive blast.
+In some situations, the strengthening interlayers can be used to create hurricane or blast-resistant glass installations.
+The strong and multiple interlayers within a hurricane or blast-resistant glass construction reduce any ‘spawl’ or flying glass which is the largest contributor to human injury from a destructive blast.

 Ionoplast Interlayers have been extensively tested to show their strength in relation to traditional interlayers such as PVB and EVA interlayers.

-The relative strength of a glass unit laminated with an Ionoplast interlayer compared to a PVB laminated glass unit is between 10% and 40% more that increases with the thickness of the glass unit.
+The relative strength of a glass unit laminated with an Ionoplast interlayer compared to a PVB laminated glass unit is between 10% and 40% more and that increases with the thickness of the glass unit.
 This statistic looks even more impressive compared to the fact that the strength of EVA interlayers is 10% lower than that of a comparable PVB interlayer.